XiongChao77/single_exchange_triangular_arbitrage/execution_plan.md

 Normal arbitrage orders use LIMIT/FOK; preflight cleanup uses LIMIT/IOC.
 The Gateway interface retains query/cancel for future extensions, but the low-latency path does not call them.

-`live_test_mode=true` accepts at most 10 cycles per process.
+`live_test_mode=true` defaults the process limit to two submitted cycles unless `max_cycles` is explicitly configured.
 Failed cycles and failed preflight checks count against the limit.
 Key files are read only in live mode and are never written to logs.

 ## Current Scope

 The implementation targets the normal fill path.
 It has no order-intent log, cross-process recovery, user-data WebSocket, automatic abnormal-position cleanup, clock-offset calibration, or full rate-limit scheduler.
 The default configuration remains paper mode and sends no real orders.

+The executor favors bounded, explicit failure handling over automatic retries.
+An ambiguous order result can leave an unknown exchange position, so the safe response is to enter `HALTED` and require external reconciliation.